awslabs/adatune/README.md

 In order to automatically set and adapt `mu`, set it to any value less than 0.0.
 You can also pass a value of `mu` in the range of [0.99, 0.999] if you don't want an adaptive behavior for `mu` only.

-In order to set `hyper-lr`, you can use a linear search algorithm to gradually reduce the value of `hyper-lr` starting from a higher value and seeing when the algorithm is not diverging.
-Generally, if the value of `hyper-lr` is high for a given task, the algorithm would diverge within the first few epochs.
-In future, we plan to implement a `find_hyper_lr` method to automatically handle this as well.
+If you pass `alpha` equals to 0.0, the `hyper-lr` value will stay the same for the whole training procedure.

 Generally, the value of `hyper-lr` should be set to minimum 3-4 scales lower for Adam when compared to SGD (w/o momentum) for all the gradient based methods.

+In order to automatically set and adapt `hyper-lr`, it is possible to set the value of `alpha` positive and small (e.g. 1e-6).

+You can use a linear search algorithm to gradually reduce the value of `alpha` starting from a higher value and seeing when the algorithm is not diverging.
+Generally, if the value of `alpha` is high for a given task, the algorithm would diverge within the first few epochs.

+In future, we plan to implement a find_hyper_lr method to automatically handle the linear search over `alpha` as well.

 For both, there is a parameter called `model-loc` which determines where the trained model would be saved.
 Please create this directory before running the code if you are using a different directory than the current working directory.